Luna Steelheart

 Connor McDonald: So, how would you describe drag in general?

-Luna Steelheart: Um.
-Well, I’d like to kind of answer through somebody else, and say the way that RuPaul says it is we’re all born naked and the rest is drag.
-Anything that you do to modify your persona to be something other than what you are on an everyday basis is exactly what drag is.
-It’s to escape– it is a form of escapism.
-It’s a form of personality that you can get to only discover whenever you do change from what you are currently—what you currently know as your normal.
-And, you know, its art, that’s truly is what it is.
-I mean if you dress up for Halloween, I suppose that is a form of drag and you know all forms of drag are to be admired and loved and seen as an artistic feat.
-And you know, just keep on the bright side of everything, and you know, it’s exactly and anything and everything you could ever hope to or hope or dream it is.
+Luna Steelheart: Anything that you do to modify your persona to be something other than what you are on an everyday basis, is exactly what drag is.
+It’s to escape… it’s a form of escapism.
+It’s a, a form of personality that you can get to only discover whenever you do change from what you are currently… what, what you currently know as your normal.
+And, you know, it’s, it’s art.
+It’s… that’s truly is what it is.
+I mean, if you dress up for Halloween, I suppose that is a form of drag, and, you know, all forms of drag are to be admired and loved and seen as an artistic feat.
+And, you know, just keep on the bright side of everything and, you know, it’s, it’s exactly an– anything and everything you could ever hope to… or hope or dream it is.

 Connor McDonald: That’s great.
-So you would believe that the purpose of drag is for an art form?
+So, you would believe that the purpose of drag is for an art form?

 Luna Steelheart: Absolutely.
-I don’t–If it was anything other than an art form, I don’t think drag would be as big as it is today at least.
-Or, if at all.
+I don’t… if it was anything other than an art form, I don’t think drag would be as big as it is today, at least, or if at all.

 Connor McDonald: Understandable.
 So, how would you like to further your drag in the future?

-Luna Steelheart: For me, this is me shooting for the stars, but you know if you shoot for the stars and miss and you land on the moon, then you know you still accomplished something phenomenal.
-But, for me, I would love to take this as far as going for a singing career, to be able to travel the country and the world, eventually be able to connect my art form and connect my positive vibes and communication and responsibly help those who are also struggling with their self-identification and their, their inner selves.
-And I want people to know that to love yourself is the most important thing.
-To continue to be a light for others is how we make this world a better place and that’s really what I want to do.
-I want to make the world a better place, and the best way I know how to is to connect to as many people as possible, and the best way I know how to do that is by elevating my fan base to be 1000 times larger than what it is now because through that, I can communicate with a lot more people with a lot less effort.
-Not that I would give it any less effort, but more so that I can connect to a lot of people in a shorter amount of time.
+And I want people to know that to love yourself is the most important thing, and to continue to be a light for others is how we make this world a better place.
+And that’s really what I want to do.
+I want to make the world a better place, and the best way I know how to is to connect to as many people as possible.
+And the best way that I know how to do that is by elevating my fan base to be a thousand times larger than what it is now.
+Because through that, I can communicate with a lot more people with a lot less effort.
+Not that I would give any less effort, but more so that I can connect to a lot of people in a shorter amount of time.

 Connor McDonald: Makes sense.
 So, are you very focused right now on trying to raise your following on social media?

 Connor McDonald: Totally makes sense.
-Now with the future of your drag, does that also include being on a future season of drag race?
+Now with the future of your drag, does that also include being on a future season of Drag Race?

 Connor McDonald: I think that is a great goal to have.